 Results and analysis.
-The results from the experiment are shown in Figure 10.
+The results from the experiment are shown in Figure 9.
 This figure shows the solving time in milliseconds for the configuration path derivation versus the total number of features.
 Overall, the approach scaled well for large feature models.
 At 1,000 features, a solution could be found in 4 seconds or less.
-We believe that for the majority of industry problems, being able to deal with feature models with 1,000 features will be sufficient.
-Therefore, given those results, the null hypothesis proved to be correct.
+We believe that for the majority of industry feature models, 1,000 features will be sufficient in scale.